 - Led by Campaign for America’s Future, USAction, and Americans United For Change

-The CAN coalition is led by Campaign for America’s Future (CAF), USAction, and Americans United for Change (AUC).
-CAF co-director Robert Borosage co-chaired CAN's initial meeting on December 6, 2006.
-“Democrats ran the most populist elections in memory,” Borosage told those in attendance.
-“We need to make sure the Democrats deliver on their promises, and that the 100 Hours Agenda is just the first step in creating an economy that works for working people."
+The CAN coalition was led by Americans United for Change, the Campaign for America’s Future (CAF), and USAction.
+When CAF co-director Robert Borosage co-chaired CAN's initial meeting on December 6, 2006, he told those in attendance: “Democrats [a month earlier] ran the most populist elections in memory.
+We need to make sure the Democrats deliver on their promises, and that the 100 Hours Agenda is just the first step in creating an economy that works for working people."

-Additional CAN coalition partners include, among others, ACORN, American Family Voices, the Center for American Progress Action Fund, the League of Conservation Voters, the League of United Latin American Citizens, MoveOn, the National Council of Churches, the National Organization for Women, the Older Women's League, People for the American Way, the Service Employees International Union, the Sierra Club, the United States Student Association, and the U.S. Public Interest Research Group.
+Additional CAN coalition partners included, among others, ACORN, American Family Voices, the Center for American Progress Action Fund, the League of Conservation Voters, the League of United Latin American Citizens, MoveOn, the National Council of Churches, the National Organization for Women, the Older Women's League, People for the American Way, the Service Employees International Union, the Sierra Club, the United States Student Association, and the U.S. Public Interest Research Group.

-In early 2007, CAN endorsed the Employee Free Choice Act (HR 800), which was co-sponsored by 227 congressional Democrats and 7 congressional Republicans.
-(Under previously existing law, an employer was not required to recognize a union until its employees had voted in a secret ballot to unionize.
-This procedure protected workers who preferred not to unionize from being intimidated, by union organizers, into acting against their own wishes.
-Under the new bill’s "card check" provision, however, workers would be required to go on the record publicly for or against a union; once a majority of workers have filled out cards stating that they want to organize, the union would gain recognition.)
-Among HR 800's other organizational endorsers were: ACORN, the American Friends Service Committee, the American Library Association, the Center for American Progress, the Center for Community Change, the Council on American-Islamic Relations, Democratic Socialists of America, the Earth Action Network, Human Rights Watch, the League of United Latin American Citizens, the Mexican American Legal Defense and Education Fund, the National Association for the Advancement of Colored People, the National Council of Women's Organizations, the National Immigration Law Center, Pax Christi USA, the Sierra Club, the United States Student Association, and USAction.
+Joining CAN as organizational endorsers of the EFCA were: ACORN, the American Friends Service Committee, the American Library Association, the Center for American Progress, the Center for Community Change, the Council on American-Islamic Relations, Democratic Socialists of America, the Earth Action Network, Human Rights Watch, the League of United Latin American Citizens, the Mexican American Legal Defense and Education Fund, the National Association for the Advancement of Colored People, the National Council of Women's Organizations, the National Immigration Law Center, Pax Christi USA, the Sierra Club, the United States Student Association, and USAction.